 DDI research recommends 360-feedback and assessments to counter silos, low trust, and unexpected departures.
 The key is making feedback regular and anonymous so that all levels of the organization can identify executive blind spots without fear of retaliation.

 There's a reason self-awareness is the most-coached C-suite challenge.
 It requires external mediation to stick.
 Internal reflection alone doesn't work because the same blind spots that create the problem prevent you from seeing it.
+This is why Conscious Talent's executive search process includes self-awareness assessment at the screening stage — identifying leaders who have already done the inner work before they join your team.

 The goal is training leaders to decouple their identity from their job title.
 When a CEO can hear "your product strategy is wrong" without hearing "you are a failure," objective decision-making becomes possible.